Autoimmune Disease Treatment

 Those who suffer from an autoimmune condition often encounter the same dilemma, namely that their treatments are disease-specific and symptom-based.
 These treatments often suppress symptoms while allowing the autoimmunity to progress uninhibited.

 Typically, one area is targeted while many other imbalances and triggers that interact to create a vicious cycle are ignored.
 This cycle causes the immune response to continue to flare up throughout the body.
 This is why patients suffering with autoimmune diseases may feel little to no improvement.

 When you seek autoimmune disease help with RedRiver Health and Wellness Center, we first perform comprehensive autoimmune disease tests to evaluate the imbalances that may be causing the immune response to flare up.
-An individual may have as many as 7-10 potential “triggers” including, but not limited to, insulin surges, hormonal imbalance, adrenal dysfunction, chemical imbalance, deficiency syndromes, dietary imbalance, and lifestyle traits.
-We aim to find the specific triggers that cause the immune response to flare up; then, we work collaboratively with our patient’s primary care physician and endocrinologist to manage their care, including by working to reduce the triggers, restoring function and thereby improving symptoms.
+An individual may have as many as 7-10 potential triggers including, but not limited to, insulin surges, hormonal imbalance, adrenal dysfunction, chemical imbalance, deficiency syndromes, dietary habits, and lifestyle traits.
+We aim to find the specific triggers that cause your immune response to flare up; then, we work collaboratively with your primary care physician and endocrinologist to manage your care, including by working to reduce the triggers, restoring function and thereby improving symptoms.
 Throughout this process, our practitioners educate each patient so that they can take a more active role in their healthcare.